 [HttpPost] public async Task<IActionResult> CreateCompany(CompanyForCreationDto company) { try { var createdCompany = await _companyRepo.CreateCompany(company); return CreatedAtRoute("CompanyById", new { id = createdCompany.Id }, createdCompany); } catch (Exception ex) { //log error return StatusCode(500, ex.Message); } }

-As you can see, after we create a new company in the database, we return a route where we can fetch our newly created entity.
+As you can see, after creating a new company in the database, we return a route to fetch our newly created entity.

 Let’s test it: